apigeecs/apigee-deploy-grunt-plugin/README.md

 JavaCallout Policy Support
 ====
+This task comes disabled by default to prevent issues from OS environments (MacOS and Windows).
+To enable, remove comments from shell task in Gruntfile and customize as directions below.

 JavaCallouts are currently supported by leveraging [grunt-shell npm package](https://www.npmjs.org/package/grunt-shell).
 Therefore, compilation and packaging steps are dependent on your local installation of javac and jar tools.
 Source code directories must be located under java/src directory and any jar dependencies under java/lib directory.
 See Gruntfile.js shell task for more details.

 Note: Since javac requires to know where .java files are located, it is required to include java callout separated by spaces in shell javaCompile target.